 Indonesian Earthquake Relief

-The people of Lombok face a long and difficult recovery.
+The people of Sulawesi face a long and difficult recovery.
 The organizations listed below provide immediate and long-term relief to residents affected by the earthquake.
 This list will be updated as more information becomes available.

 - Americares is working with local partners to assess the health needs of survivors and delivering emergency medicine and relief supplies to affected communities.